-services require prior approval and identify which surgeries require precertific cation.

-Benefit Description You pay

-gical procedures High Option Standard Option

-compi rehensive range of services, such as: \$30 per specialist visit \$25 copay per office visit (No

-Opera tive procedures deductible)

-Treati ment of fractures, including casting

-Norm al pre- and post-operative care by the surgeon

-Corre ction of amblyopia and strabismus

-Endos scopy procedures

-Biops y procedures

-Remo eval of tumors and cysts

-surge ry) You must meet the following criteria

-- , , ,

-- Boo dy Mass Index (BMI) greater than 40

-2 1

-- Age e twenty-one (21)

-app onl proved weight loss or bariatric program with y three (3) excused absences and with

-compro Opera Treatri Norm Corre Endos Biops Remo Corre Recor Surgio surger before - Psy eva - Boo - Har suc - Ag - On app onl Benefit Description gical procedures Comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery) You must meet the following criteria before the surgery can be authorized: - Psychiatrist or Psychologist psychiatric evaluation prior to medical review - Body Mass Index (BMI) greater than 40 - Have tried other weight loss options without success - Age twenty-one (21) - One (1) year of documented attendance in a Plan approved weight loss or bariatric program with only three (3) excused absences and with
+services require prior approvar and identity which surgeries require precent reation.
+Benefit Description You pay surgical procedures High Option Standard Option A comprehensive range of services, such as: \$30 per specialist visit \$25 copay per office visit (No Operative procedures deductible) Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery).
+You must meet the following criteria before the surgery can be authorized: Psychiatrist or Psychologist psychiatric evaluation prior to medical review - Body Mass Index (BMI) greater than 40 or a BMI greater than 35 for the last year in conjunction with severe comorbidities - Have tried other weight loss options for a one (1) year period without success - Age eighteen (18)

 Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Note: Contact the Utilization Management Department for additional information at (605) 328-6807 or 1-800-805-7938. \$30 per specialist visit \$25 copay per office visit (No deductible) • Insertion of internal prosthetic devices.
+High Option Standard Option Note: Contact the Utilization Management Department for additional information at (605) 328-6807 or 1-800-805-7938. \$30 per specialist visit \$30 per specialist visit \$25 copay per office visit deductible) \$25 copay per office visit (No deductible) Insertion of internal prosthetic devices.
 See 5(a) - Orthopedic and prosthetic devices for device coverage information Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Voluntary sterilization (e.g., tubal ligation, vasectomy) • Treatment of burns Not covered: All charges All charges Reversal of voluntary sterilization Reconstructive surgery High Option Standard Option Surgery to correct a functional defect \$30 per specialist visit \$25 copay per office visit (No • Surgery to correct a condition caused by injury or illness if: deductible) the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, and webbed fingers and toes All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts; treatment of any physical complications such as lymphedemas; breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Voluntary sterilization (e.g., tubal ligation, vasectomy) Tractured of hourses • Treatment of burns Not covered: All charges All charges Reversal of voluntary sterilization Reconstructive surgery High Option Standard Option Surgery to correct a functional defect \$30 per specialist visit \$25 copay per office visit (No • Surgery to correct a condition caused by injury or illness if: deductible) the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery), Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, and webbed fingers and toes , All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts - treatment of any physical complications such as lymphedemas breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.